Paskalovski/Small-RPG-game/README.md

 - Items - You can use one of your magic potions to heal

 Main objective:
-Kill the Enemy before it destroys the Village!!!
+Kill the Enemy before it destroys you and the Village!!!